Ultra Boy

 Ultra Boy (Jo Nah) is a superhero appearing in DC Comics, primarily as a member of the Legion of Super-Heroes in the 30th and 31st centuries.
 He gained his powers after being eaten by a whale-like beast in space and being exposed to large amounts of radiation while inside.
 His real name is derived from the Biblical figure Jonah, who also survived being swallowed by a "large fish" (often interpreted as a whale).

 Ultra Boy has made limited appearances in media outside comics, with James Arnold Taylor voicing him in Legion of Super Heroes (2006).

 Publication history

 Ultra Boy first appeared in Superboy #98 (1962), and was created by Jerry Siegel and Curt Swan.

-Ultra Boy appears in Superboy's Legion (2001), and JLA: Another Nail (2004).
+Alternate universe versions of Ultra Boy appears in Superboy's Legion (2001), and JLA: Another Nail (2004).